 Off the easier trail back to the main entrance of the ruins is P’isaqa, the third and finest residential area, with its own ritual bath.
 These were probably homes for the elite, as opposed to the military garrisons closer to the pass.
 Most people head back at this point to the main entrance, though there are two trails from here that make a pleasant two-hour walk back to Pisac.
 One descends directly to the Río Quitamayo, with spectacular views, while the other drops through the lookout towers of Coriwayrachina and an area of steep terracing.
 Both trails merge on the other side of the river for the final descent into town.

 There are several ways to see the Pisac ruins (7am-3pm, admission only with boleto turístico), but the most popular is to take a US$8 taxi up the eight-kilometer highway to the main entrance.
-Allow for 1.5 to two hours to see the ruins and another two hours to walk downhill all the way to town (or take a taxi back for a further US$8).
+Allow 1.5 to 2 hours to see the ruins and another 2 hours to walk downhill all the way to town (or take a taxi back for a further US$8).

 Museo Comunitario de Pisac

 In 2009, Museo Comunitario de Pisac (Amazonas and Federico Zamalloa, 8am-5pm Sun.-Fri., free) opened southeast of Pisac’s center with an exhibition of traditional textiles and a small collection of ceramics from the Pisac ruins.
 The highlight is the exhibition of Inca mummies.